 Media planners identify which media platforms will best advertise their clients' brands or products to their target audience

-In your role as media planner, you'll work within advertising agencies or media planning and buying agencies, with the aim of maximising the impact of advertising campaigns through a range of media platforms.
+As a media planner, you'll work in media, integrated or sometimes creative agencies to maximise the impact of advertising campaigns through a range of media platforms.

 Types of media planning work